Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 ```

 Given a parent object `R`, representing a ring, this function returns the parent object
 of any base ring that parameterises this ring.
-For example, the base ring of the ring
-of polynomials over the integers would be the integer ring.

 If the ring is not parameterised by another ring, this function must return `Union{}`.

-Note that there is a distinction between a base ring and other kinds of parameters.
-For
-example, in the ring $\mathbb{Z}/n\mathbb{Z}$, the modulus $n$ is a parameter, but the
-only base ring is $\mathbb{Z}$.
-We consider the ring $\mathbb{Z}/n\mathbb{Z}$ to have
-been constructed from the base ring $\mathbb{Z}$ by taking its quotient by a (principal)
-ideal.

 ```julia
 parent(f::MyElem)